jackdobinson/aopp_obs_toolchain/USAGE.md

 Invoke via `python -m aopp_deconv_tool.create_bad_pixel_mask`.

 Accepts a `badness_map` heuristic, uses a set of value cuts to produce a boolean mask (the `bad_pixel_mask`) that describes which pixels are considered "bad" and should be interpolated over using a different script.
+Also accepts DS9 region files (in IMAGE coords only at the moment), both constant and dynamic region files can be passed.
+Constant ones apply across all wavelengths, dynamic ones vary with wavelength.

 The `badness_map` is assumed to be a 3D cube, therefore the `bad_pixel_mask` is calculated from a set of (`index`,`value`) pairs.
 Where `index` is an index into the `badness_map`, and `value` is the value above which a pixel in the `badness_map` is considered "bad".
 Not all indices have to be specified, and values for unspecified indices will be interpolated (with the values clamped at the LHS and RHS).
 If no pairs are provided, a value of 3 is assumed for all indices.
 For each 1 above the cutoff value, a bad pixel is binary dilated.
 This way "very bad" pixels spread their "badness" to neighbouring pixels.